 The DACA program does not provide a pathway for Dreamers to become U.S. citizens or even legal permanent residents.
 In fact, there is no legal pathway for Dreamers to earn citizenship at all, despite 86 percent of American voters supporting giving Dreamers pathways to legal status.

 6. ARE DACA AND THE DREAM ACT THE SAME THING?

 DACA allowed 800,000 Dreamers to live and work in the U.S. free from fear of deportation.
 The DREAM Act is bipartisan legislation that would allow 2 million Dreamers to better contribute to their families and their community, and boost our economy.

-In November of 2018, the government filed a cert petition to bypass three federal courts and expedite review of DACA litigation to the Supreme Court.
-It is expected that the Supreme Court could hear and decide the case (and the fate of DACA) in June of 2019.
-Meanwhile, there are many individuals across the country whose DACA expires in January and have yet to renew.
-If, as the Administration wants, future renewals are halted, this number could increase dramatically.
+In November of 2019, the Supreme Court heard oral arguments on the DACA case.
+It is expected that the Supreme Court could decide the future of DACA by June of 2020.
+The window for eligible individuals to renew is closing, so it’s important for anyone who has or has had DACA to renew as soon as possible.
 With a pending Supreme Court case, Congress must take action before thousands more Dreamers lose their ability to live, work, and contribute to the only country they know.